cherttov/godot-dev-console/README.md

     DevConsole.AddCommand("heal", Callable.From<int, string>(Heal));
   }

-  // It is recommended to make all parameters a 'string' to avoid crashes in the DevConsoleInternal private string Heal(int amount)
+  // It is recommended to make all parameters a 'string' to avoid unexpected behavior private string Heal(int amount)
   {
     return $"Healed player for {amount} HP!";